Forest Floor South Downs

 The final image is as follows.

-Keywords: Slindon, a550, autumn, autumn, bokeh, color, colour, colours, countryside, downs, downs, dslr, england, fall, farming, flora, foliage, footpath, forest, fungi, fungis, greenery, landscape, leaves, leaves, light, mushrooms, nature, of, path, pathway, photo, photography, photos, pic, picture, pictures, ramble, right, scenic, sky, sony, south, sun, sussex, sussex, texture, toadstools, topaz, trees, trunk, uk, walk, walks, warm, way, west, woodland, woods, yellow
+Keywords: a550, autumn, bokeh, color, colour, colours, countryside, downs, dslr, england, fall, farming, flora, foliage, footpath, forest, fungi, fungis, greenery, landscape, leaves, light, mushrooms, nature, of, path, pathway, photo, photography, photos, pic, picture, pictures, ramble, right, scenic, sky, Slindon, sony, south, sun, sussex, texture, toadstools, topaz, trees, trunk, uk, walk, walks, warm, way, west, woodland, woods, yellow

 A beginners guide in plain English

 or Compose Better Pictures Amazon com

 See my Photos on flickr here Edwin Jones Flickr

 Recent PostsA Simple Way To Create a Small Planet Pano Copyright Theft How I got £500 for the Illegal Use of my picture.
 Hidden London Euston Lost Tunnels Tour How to Remove Tourists From Photos Forest Floor South Downs Monolith in the Metropolis Poppy Field Sky Hole 3.2.1 Elevator Lift Off DLR Warp Speed Metropolis at Lloyds

 KeywordsSony hdr topaz Photomatix photoshop London blue UK architecture sigma